 “A good place to cross over,” she replied.
 I was tripping, so I totally got that.
 I agreed.

 I told you this was going to be a long one.
 Let me get to the point: Next thing I knew, I was sitting on the fountain with her, and we were chatting.
 I asked if she was from Pittsburgh, and she said, “Yes and no.” I asked her to clarify.
 I actually said it like I was a freakin’ robot.
 I said, “Clarify?”
-And rather than look puzzled, she did clarify.
+And she did clarify.
 She said to me, “I am from this location, but I am not from this city.
 I’m from a different frequency.”

 “Do you know what that means?”